 - The Dougy Center provides a safe place for children, teens, young adults and their families to share their grieving experience through peer support groups, education and training.

-- The Moyer Foundation provides comfort, hope and healing to children of military families and hosts a free weekend-long experience of traditional camp activities combined with grief education and emotional support at Camp Erin.
+- Eluna provides comfort, hope and healing to children of military families and hosts a free weekend-long experience of traditional camp activities combined with grief education and emotional support at Camp Erin.